nenadsky/linux-install/fedora/README.md

 * Fedora Everything ISO can be downloaded from https://alt.fedoraproject.org/.
 This is basically what some may call a net install ISO.
 * Github repo [Fedora KDE Minimal Install](https://github.com/Zer0CoolX/Fedora-KDE-Minimal-Install-Guide)

-## Requirements for Fedora KDE Minimal
+## Requirements for Fedora KDE/Gnome Minimal
 * Fedora Everything ISO.
 Made bootable via a physical disc, USB drive or via PXE.
 Official documentation on [Preparing Boot Media](https://docs.fedoraproject.org/en-US/fedora/latest/preparing-boot-media/#sect-preparing-obtaining-images)
 * Internet connection.
 The ISO above included only the packages required to run the installer.
 All selected packages are downloaded over the internet to install.
 Post minimal install, internet will be required to add the packages we need.
 * If using Wifi (see the [Wifi Networking](https://github.com/nenadsky/linux-install/tree/main/fedora#wifi-networking-support) portion of this guide):